Fruit & Veggie Offcuts

 You can blanch them or freeze them for a later cooking date.
 You can also pickle most of them which will help preserve them for later consumption.

-Making the most of your fruit and vegetable offcuts is so much easier than you think.
+Making the most of your fruit veggie offcuts is so much easier than you think.
 You can also invest in a worm farm or compost to enrich your soil.
 Be mindful that citrus, tomatoes and onions can’t be used with worms, but you can’t add them to an indoor composting system or now you know how to use them in your meals.

 Check out ways to compost as a family and how you can work towards zero food waste at your house.